julihocc/Coding-Interview/docs/ProblemSet1_Solutions.md

 Although this is a programming assignment, we have asked you to work on the "design" and provided opportunities for you to analyze your solution and describe your design. __However, those parts will not be graded.__ You are welcome to compare your answers against our solutions once you have completed the assignments.
 Our solutions are provided at the very end.

-## Problem 1: Find Crossover Indices.
+## Problem 1: Find Crossover Indices

 You are given data that consists of points
 $(x_0, y_0), \ldots, (x_n, y_n)$, wherein $x_0 < x_1 < \ldots < x_n $, and  $y_0 < y_1 \ldots < y_n$ as well.